National Education Policy 2020: Reception

 The Draft NEP of 2019 was criticized for multiple reasons.
 A social media campaign protested over the inclusion of Hindi in schools in the south Indian states.
 The Student's Federation of India stated that it threatened the federal character of the educational structure, commercialized education and undermined independent research activity.
 Madhu Prasad of Frontline pointed out how the draft's merit-based college admissions criteria did not take into account reservations and the caste-based discrimination and oppression faced by many in the country.
-DP Sharma appreciated the current initiative of end to end transformation of Indian education system but expressed his concerns about the implementation with care and honesty and, connected the self reliant India mission with education transformation.
+DP Sharma appreciated the current initiative of end to end transformation of Indian education system but expressed his concerns about the implementation with care and honesty and, connected the self-reliant India mission with education transformation.

-Multiple-exit option for undergraduate programs gives institutions cover to stop tracking students dropping out due to socio-economic compulsions and instead ignore such instances as individual choice.
-Prioritizing instructors from private edtech companies over academic professors and online modules over classroom learning has been seen as emphasizing a "mode-for-instruction" framework centered around vocational training and skilling for the masses; with the better "mode-for-learning" reserved for the privileged few through private universities, which are exempt from the regulations related to affirmative action.
+The multiple-exit option for undergraduate programs might lead institutions to view student exits as individual choices that could be ignored, without initiating a case management process to identify and address underlying socioeconomic issues.
+Some argue that this reform exposes the inadequacy of current supportive measures even more starkly.
+Some experts argue that internationalization may not benefit the entire country, potentially favoring only the wealthy.
+To enhance India's position in higher education, partnerships with international academic publishers should be considered.
+Establishing universities in these publishers' names, providing them with brand value, and offering a percentage of profits gained through the use of their educational solutions, such as textbooks, learning support websites, and assessment tools, could be more beneficial.
+These publishers can also provide competent program structures based on their extensive subject-specific resources, ensuring that citizens receive internationally recognized education.

+Such partnerships could prevent teaching jobs from being outsourced to foreigners through internationalization, closely aligning with Manusmriti Chapter 2, Verse 20, while simultaneously improving the quality of domestic teaching staff due to the rich content and support provided by these publishers.
+Additionally, this approach might attract more international companies to India, drawn by the availability of high-quality talent at a comparatively lower cost.
+If all states adopt this model, the cost of education would be significantly lower compared to private university fees.
+Forming alliances with publishers like Wiley, Routledge, and Pearson, and offering them substantial benefits, could strategically improve the higher education landscape in India.